bitnbytesio/node-input-validator/README.md

 The field under validation must be a valid phone number.

 **regex**
 The field under validation must match the given regular expression.
+Note: Currently regex rules break on using colon (:) or pipe delimiters.

 **same**
 The given field must match the field under validation.